 If you’ve cooked homemade stock or broth, you’re probably aware that they’re practically identical.
 Customarily, the stock is produced with plenty of bones, while the broth is cooked with a blend of bones and animal protein.

 Putting vinegar in the slowly boiling broth aids in drawing out nutrients from the bone tissue.
 Furthermore, it dissolves the cartilage and tendon and releases them into the liquid.
-As a result, you’ll get a tasty, nutrient-dense broth.
+As a result, you’ll get a tasty and healthiest bone broth.
 You can also add spices, like turmeric, to the concoction to produce a flavorful turmeric bone broth.

 What Makes Bone Broth Healthy